Table of Contents

 For a complete list of available variables see Appendix B, Variable List or the variable manager.

-It is possible to specify multiple names, and various properties of these names, by clicking the icon on the right side of the name field.
+→ → or by clicking in the variable manager.
+The value is entered in the text field below the name.
+Any mathematical expression is allowed as value (e.g.It is possible to specify multiple names, and various properties of these names, by clicking the icon on the right side of the name field.

 The second page of the dialog provides fields for entry of descriptive name (shown as title in menus), category, and description.

-Alternatively values can be stored in variables using the save() function, or the associated :=/= operators (e.g. save(v1, 5) or v1:=5, save(v1, ln(5)+2,,,1) or v1=ln(5)+2).
+Alternatively values can be stored in variables using the save() function, or the associated “:=”/“=” operators (e.g. “save(v1, 5)” or “v1:=5”, “save(v1, ln(5)+2,,,1)” or “v1=ln(5)+2”).

-The dialog for creation of unknown variables are accessed by selecting FileNewUnknown Variable.
-Instead of a value, an assumed type and sign can then be selected.
+The dialog for creation of unknown variables are accessed by selecting

-Edit a variable by clicking Edit in the variable manager, or using the context menu (right-click) of the corresponding menu item in the menu of the STO.
+in the variable manager, or using the context menu (right-click) of the corresponding menu item in the menu of the .The special

-Vectors and matrices are most effectively used stored in a variable.
+( right-click) variable is updated using the classic ( right-click), (( middle-click), ( right-click), and ( middle-click) operations.Vectors and matrices are most effectively used stored in a variable.
 Qalculate! provides separate tools for these variables.
 They use a different dialog, where each element can be edited separately as in a spreadsheet.
-As with other variables, click Edit in the variable manager to edit a matrix/vector variable, but to create a new, select FileNewMatrix or FileNewVector.
+As with other variables, click

-In this dialog, name, category and descriptive name are typed in as usual, but instead of a single value field, multiple values are entered using a table.
+in the variable manager to edit a matrix/vector variable, but to create a new, select → → or → → .In this dialog, name, category and descriptive name are typed in as usual, but instead of a single value field, multiple values are entered using a table.
 The number of rows and columns are selected using the controls above the table.
 In a vector this only determines how many cells that are shown in the table and empty cells will be ignored.
 For matrices, each cell in the table is an element in the matrix.

-Matrices and vectors can also be loaded from data files.
-These files most be plain text files with values organized in separated rows and columns.
-Select FileImport CSV File... and a dialog window pops up.
+→ and a dialog window pops up.
 First select the file to import and then specify whether if it shall be imported as a matrix or vectors.
 A name, descriptive name and category can optionally be typed in.
 If the name field is empty, the file name will be used instead.
 After that, the row in the file where the data starts should be specified. as well as whether this first row contains column headings.
 Finally the delimiter, used to separate columns in the file, must be selected.
-Click OK and variables will be generated from the file.
-If vectors are to be generated and the file contains more than one column, the name will be used as a subcategory and each variable will add the column heading (or Column 1, Column 2, ...) to the name and the descriptive name.
+Click and variables will be generated from the file.
+If vectors are to be generated and the file contains more than one column, the name will be used as a subcategory and each variable will add the column heading (orThe load() function can be used to access a CSV file directly in an expression.
+The reversed action is also available with export(), or the dialog accessed with → or from the variable manager.